Bazetta Township, Ohio: Geography

 Most of the city of Cortland is located in northeastern Bazetta Township.

+A significant portion of the township is covered by Mosquito Creek Lake, around which areas of land are allocated to the Mosquito Lake State Park in the southern portion of the lake and to the Mosquito Creek Wildlife Area in the northern portion.

 Name and history

 The etymology of the name Bazetta is uncertain.
 It is the only Bazetta Township statewide.